peter88213/novelyst/docs/usage.md

 ---

-The *novelyst* Python program provides a tree view for yWriter projects.
+The *novelyst* Python program provides a tree view for *.yw7* novel projects.

 ## Usage